 The Heavy Rescue Team has been fortunate to train extensively this year in a multitude of areas, including building collapse, boat operations, and swift water rescue.
-The team conducted training with the Kansas City Fire Department and University of Missouri at the Worlds of Fun Fury of the Nile during a two week period, spending countless hours in the water refining their skills in swift water rescue techniques.
+The team conducted training with the Kansas City Fire Department and statistics viagra prescription order University of wow)) Missouri at the Worlds of Fun Fury of the Nile during a two week period, spending countless hours in the cialis blood thinner topics water refining their skills in swift water rescue techniques.

 They also conducted boat training on the Missouri River to hone their rescue skills for operations in their 14-foot Zodiac.
 These skills are invaluable for safe rescue operations on Blue Springs Lake, Lake Jacomo, Remembrance Lake, and other bodies of water in the area.
 They are also extremely important in flood situations throughout the Midwest.
 The CJCFPD Rescue Team is federally sanctioned and subject to recall throughout the region, state, and nation.

 The team spent two weeks at the former Bannister Mall conducting building collapse operations with agencies throughout the Kansas City Metropolitan area.
 They worked in multiple scenarios and dealt with hazards including shoring operations, breaching, rope systems, rescue, search operations, patient care, hazardous materials, and terrorist incidents.